zer0-data/DistInf/README.md

 # DistInf

-Sequential Top-K attention with query-guided token selection for efficient long-context language model inference.
+SqueezedAttention-style token clustering and pruning for efficient long-context language model inference.

 ## Features
 - **Query-Guided Top-K Selection**: Select most relevant tokens from each block based on attention to query